Develop Azure Functions using Visual Studio

 }

-Next, create a new class in Functions.Tests project named ListLogger.cs and enter the following code:
+3. Create a class in your Functions.Tests project named ListLogger.cs and add this code:

 using Microsoft.Extensions.Logging;